The green line in the graphic above is a true representation of the blog income from The Conscientious Eater!

 - Our old website was SLOW!
 We upgraded from a shared Bluehost plan to Hostgator’s WordPress Optimized hosting plan, which gave it a big boost!

-- Shareaholic also really slowed down our site, so we switched to speedy Social Warfare, which also restored our Social Share Counts when we switched from http to https.
+- Shareaholic also really slowed down our site, so we switched to speedier Social Warfare.

 - We updated our Foodie Pro Theme to unlock more features.